 Meanwhile, the State of Maine legislature has passed legislation to weaken Maine’s mining laws.
 More legislation is in the works.
 To stay informed, follow CARMA’s State of Maine Legislative Update page.

 “We live in and visitors come to Maine for a reason – it offers the most gorgeous natural beauty available in the world.
 Do not let industrial profiteers lull you into complacency.
 Talk to your neighbors, communicate with your Select and Planning Boards and write to Exiro to let them know your opposition to mining in our residential communities.”

 — Stuart Finkelstein of Warren, Maine

 The most important thing you can do is make your voice heard.
-If you haven’t already, contact your Town Office.

 Help us spread the word about the dangers of mining in residential communities.
 Download the fact sheet on the effects of metallic mineral mining.
 And click below to volunteer or donate.